cilogon/access-identity/register-app.md

 After you have registered with CILogon COmanage, see [COmanage OIDC Clients](https://www.cilogon.org/comanage/oidc-clients) for information on registering and managing OIDC clients.

-Note that there is a "Named Configuration" available for ACCESS which performs special processing of the asserted claims.
-Be sure to check the appropriate checkboxes if this is a feature you want for your client.
+When registering your client, we recommend selecting "Use a Named Configuration" then choosing "ACCESS OIDC client configuration v1".
+This configuration causes the ACCESS ID with @access-ci.org to be returned as the OIDC sub claim in the id_token.
+To use this configuration, be sure to configure your client to request the following scopes: openid, email, profile, org.cilogon.userinfo

 References
 ----------